 Advanced Artificial Intelligence (AI) and signal processing algorithms analyze vital signs and identify affective patterns.
 Through state-of-the-art machine and deep learning methods, Feel monitors the body’s physiological signals throughout the day to recognize the internal bodily patterns that help construct your emotional experience.
 These bodily patterns give rise to sensations that are characterized by a certain level of pleasure or displeasure, as well as by some degree of alertness (what emotion researchers call core affect).

 For example, an emotion such as joy typically involves pleasurable sensations and a relatively high level of alertness, whereas sadness correspondingly involves displeasurable sensations and relatively low alertness levels.
 Although there is no direct correspondence between any specific emotion and a particular pattern of bodily reactions, Feel reliably understands which affective area is most likely to be in given the positive or negative character of this bodily sensation (valance), together with your level of alertness.

-The Feel app then shares this information with you in a digestible way.
+The Feel App then shares this information with you in a digestible way.
 From your personal report, it helps you through a guided coaching process to help you better understand and process how you feel.

 Feel helps you become more aware of your emotions so you can gain a deeper understanding of their internal and external triggers.
-Based on information collected by the Feel wristband and your input on the Feel app, you’ll receive tailored guidance on how to better regulate and optimize your emotional experience.
+Based on information collected by the Feel Emotion Sensor and your input on the Feel app, you’ll receive tailored guidance on how to better regulate and optimize your emotional experience.
 These will help you enhance emotional awareness and wellbeing.
 The Feel app utilizes the latest research in psychology and psychotherapy to offer constructive suggestions for betterment.